 Other than these specific colors, logos can be made up of combination of colors which can look nice depending on your business and the kind of brand message you want to promote.
 On the other hand, it can be a disaster if you are incorporating too many colors in one logo design.

-The selection of color for a logo also depends on the company’s industry such as a financial institution cannot have use too much of oranges, pink and greens.
+The selection of color for a logo also depends on the company’s industry such as a legal logos cannot have use too much of oranges, pink and greens.
 It will look better with hues of blue and white.
 Multi colored brands also have a meaning, they stand for easy going, flexibility, agility and fun but that is not always the case.
 Brands such as eBay, Google, and Microsoft use multi colors to display the multi-disciplinary and multi-product nature of their businesses.The idea is to research and look around and see what works best for your company.

 A color wheel is a circular wheel divided in sectors which shows the relations between colors.
 This wheel is used to figure out successful color combinations that produce well balanced graphic results.
 Designers may figure out the base color they want to work with but selecting the right shade, tone and blend can be tricky.
 A single dark shade or light tint can make or break the entire logo.
 A trick to master this art is to experiment with various combinations till you land on the right one!